Page Contents

 - Talking too much

-- Posting online
+- Posting about the case online

-- Contacting witnesses
+- Contacting witnesses or complainants

-- Ignoring paperwork
+- Ignoring paperwork or deadlines

-- Waiting too long
+- Waiting too long to seek legal help

 Legal systems reward restraint, not reaction.